guybedford/wasm-demo/README.md

-### Examples: Introduction to Web Assembly
+### Demo Project: Introduction to Web Assembly

-Course examples from the Introduction to Web Assembly egghead.io course.
+Demo project from the Introduction to Web Assembly egghead.io course.

 __Due to the use of ES Modules and WebGL 2, these demos are currently only supported in Chrome Canary with the Experimental JavaScript flag enabled from chrome://flags.__